IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 Most of this is historically correct during development but has been superceeded by events.

-I am leaving it intact to provide historical information and ways of doing things that may be of use in future.
+I am leaving it intact to provide background information and ways of doing things that may be of use in future.

 The processes described here are superceeded by the Gen-Root.cmd and Gen-host.cmd in the Proxy project.